syncfusion-content/xamarin.ios-docs/xamarin-ios/SfCircularGauge/Labels.md

 ## Label Customization

 The label color can be changed using the `LabelColor` property.
-The labels can be positioned far away from the ticks by using the `LabelOffset` property.The size of the Labels can be changed by using the `LabelFontSize` property.
+The labels can be positioned far away from the ticks by using the `LabelOffset` property.
+The size of the Labels can be changed by using the `LabelFontSize` property.

 {% highlight c# %}